-The following YouTube video brings the story more up to date:
+The following YouTube video brings the story more up to date (skip the ad):

 Let's now move further south to Chile ...
 Following significant interference in the Chilean economy and its politics by the US government and the CIA over many years, on September 15, 1970 prior to president-elect Allende taking office, Richard Nixon gave the order to overthrow Allende.
 This was certainly not the first time that a US president had ordered the ousting of democratically elected president.
 To quote Wikipedia ...
 Pinochet assumed power in Chile following a United-States-backed coup d'etat on 11th September 1973 that overthrew the democratically elected socialist Unidad Popular government of President Salvador Allende and ended civilian rule.
 Following his rise to power, Pinochet persecuted leftists and political critics, resulting in the executions of thousands of people, the internment of as many as 80,000 people and the torture of tens of thousands.